rse/vingester/README.md

 - [YouTube Video 30fps](https://www.youtube.com/embed/N6IC80LfrNs?autoplay=1)
 - [YouTube Video 60fps](https://www.youtube.com/embed/79ImZE0K7xc?autoplay=1)

-If you tell Vingester you want 30fps, the first will effectively just output as a 24fps stream (the reason is that the underlying Chromium rendering engine will dynamically reduce the FPS if the content does not change as much as the requesting FPS wishes), the second and third will both output as a 30fps stream.
+If you tell Vingester you want 30 fps, the first will effectively just output as a 24 fps stream (the reason is that the underlying Chromium rendering engine will dynamically reduce the FPS if the content does not change as much as the requesting FPS wishes), the second and third will both output as a 30 fps stream.

 Alternatives
 ------------